rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 .. index:: RewriteCond

-The \verb~RewriteCond~ directive attaches additional conditions on a \verb~RewriteRule~, and may also set backreferences that may be used in the rewrite target.
+The ``RewriteCond`` directive attaches additional conditions on a ``RewriteRule``, and may also set backreferences that may be used in the rewrite target.

 RewriteMap